spncrptrsn/spncrptrsn.github.io/quest_design.md

 The player comes across a ghost standing next to a lootable corpse with an arm and a source gem inside.
 At this point there are four methods for getting the initial journal entry.

  * Convince a very sarcastic ghost to give up his compatriots to the person who just crushed him under a tree.
 Gain a journal entry detailing what he told you about his friends' last moments.
 Gain a journal entry about his reticence if you fail.
  * Failing that conversation check, consume his hand.
 Gain a journal entry from what you learn from his final memories.
-(With the option of confronting him about what you learned.
-After he confronts you about eating his hand, of course.)
+(With the option of confronting him about what you learned.)
  * Failing that conversation check, give up and consume his spirit for source.
 In his final moments he tries to appease you.
 Gain a journal entry wondering what he meant.
  * Pick up the Source Orb and get a journal entry wondering what a magister was doing with a gem of pure source in his pocket.
 This last one can be start the quest without using Spirit Vision, and missing the spirit entirely.